-Roscoe Postle Associates Inc. (RPA) was retained by Search Minerals Inc. (Search Minerals), to prepare an independent Technical Report on the Foxtrot Rare Earth Element (REE) Project (Foxtrot Project) near Port Hope Simpson, Labrador, Canada.
-The purpose of this report is to disclose the results of a Preliminary Economic Assessment (PEA) on Search Minerals' Foxtrot Project.
+Roscoe Postle Associates Inc. (RPA) was retained by Search Minerals Inc. (Search Minerals), to prepare an independent Technical Report on the Foxtrot Rare Earth Element (REE) Project (Foxtrot Project) near Port Hope Simpson, Newfoundland and Labrador, Canada.
+The purpose of this report is to disclose an updated Mineral Resource estimate for the Foxtrot Project, incorporating results from three phases of drilling.
 This Technical Report conforms to National Instrument 43-101 (NI 43-101) Standards of Disclosure for Mineral Projects.
-RPA visited the Foxtrot Project site and field house on October 27, 2011.
+RPA visited the Foxtrot Project site and field office on October 27, 2011.